 - Avoid cold meats, salads, mayonnaise, seafood, milk and other dairy products

 - Eat only thick skinned fruits that you have peeled yourself

-- Ensure that you wash your hands with soap and water prior to eating or handling all food
+- Ensure that you wash your hands with soap and water or hand sanitiser prior to eating or handling all food

-- Whenever possible drink bottled water only and make sure the bottle is properly sealed
+- Alternatively and if possible, only drink bottled water.
+Make sure the bottle is properly sealed

-- Water that has been boiled for 10 minutes is the best to ensure safe drinking water when bottled water is not available and is good for brushing your teeth.
+- Water that has been boiled for 10 minutes is best to ensure safe drinking water when bottled water is not available and can be used for brushing your teeth.

 - Water purification tablets should be used as directed